I love Christmas. Really I do. I don’t make a big deal about most of the holidays but I LOVE Christmas.

 A few days before Christmas I have a baking day.
 We make everything from carmel corn to buckeyes to lemon bread.
-We package up most of the baked goods and give them as homemade gifts for Christmas.
+We package up most of the baked goods and give them as homemade gifts for Christmas (even more homemade gift ideas here, too!).
 The kids are always involved and it is a great fun family activity.

 Christmas pancakes are so easy to make and you will be mom of the year for making them.
 You don’t have to wait for Christmas to start this tradition.
 You can make these fun pancakes for any special occasion.